Nonlinear terahertz electro-optical responses in centrosymmetric electronic systems: Introduction

 The rest of the paper is organized as follows.
 In section~\ref{sec2} we derive formal expressions for the nonlinear current $\left(j_{NL}\right)_{\al}(\om)$ in terms of the nonlinear current kernel $\Pi_{\al \be \ga \dl}^{(3)}(\om_1, \om_2, \om_3)$, see Eq.~(\ref{eq:2.20}), or equivalently in terms of the nonlinear conductivity $\si_{\al \be \ga \dl}^{(3)}(\om_1, \om_2, \om_3)$, see Eqs.~(\ref{eq:2.21-bis}) and (\ref{eq:2.21-bis2}).
 The nonlinear kernel and the conductivity are rank-four tensors, and the indices $(\al, \be, \ga, \dl)$ denote photon polarizations.
 The arguments $(\om_1, \om_2, \om_3)$ denote incoming photon frequencies, with polarizations $(\be, \ga, \dl)$, respectively.
 The outgoing photon has polarization $\al$ and carries frequency $\om = \om_1 + \om_2 + \om_3$.
 The nonlinear kernel itself is expressed as a sum of several current correlation functions, suitably analytically continued from imaginary to real frequencies, see Eq.~(\ref{eq:2.21}).
-The mapping between the causal response functions and the imaginary time ordered correlation functions is proven exactly using the Lehmann representation.
+The mapping between the causal response functions and the imaginary time ordered correlation functions is proven using the Lehmann representation.
+This mapping is exact to all orders in the interaction strength, and it also holds if the electrons are in a random potential due to the presence of impurities.
 In section~\ref{sec3} we prove the following two properties of the kernel stemming from particle number conservation.
-First, the nonlinear kernel vanishes if any one of the three incoming photon frequencies is set to zero, see Eq.~(\ref{eq:3.1}).
-This ensures that there is no nonlinear diamagnetic response in a metallic phase.
+First, in non superconducting phases the nonlinear kernel vanishes if any one of the three incoming photon frequencies is set to zero, see Eq.~(\ref{eq:3.1}).
+This ensures that there is no nonlinear diamagnetic response in non-superconducting phases, and that the static nonlinear responses are free from spurious divergences.
 Second, a generalization of the $f$-sum rule which shows that the nonlinear conductivity integrated over the three incoming frequencies is a constant that depends only the electronic spectrum, and is independent of the electron lifetime, see Eq.~(\ref{eq:3.15}).
 This sum rule has been noted earlier~\cite{Watanabe20}.
 We use the first property to express the nonlinear conductivity in a manifestly gauge invariant form.
 It is this gauge invariant response that is studied in the remaining sections.
 In section~\ref{sec4} we use diagrammatic method to calculate the gauge invariant $\Pi_{\al \be \ga \dl}^{(3)}(\om_1, \om_2, \om_3)$ of a Drude metal, namely a system of non-interacting electrons in the presence of weak disorder.
 The third harmonic and the terahertz instantaneous Kerr signals are special cases of the generalized nonlinear response, and these quantities for a Drude system are computed in sections~\ref{sec5} and~\ref{sec6}, respectively.
-In the concluding section~\ref{sec7} we give a summary of the main results, and we provide directions for future works.
+In the concluding section~\ref{sec7} we give a summary of the main results, and we mention the various settings where the field theoretic formalism is useful.